Oekn5w/horizon-load-remover/README.md

 ### Advanced Scene Switcher

 #### General
-* Set the advanced Scene Switcher interval to the lowest possible (50ms)
+* Set the advanced Scene Switcher interval to the lowest possible (50ms, 10ms since SceneSwitcher 1.24.2)

 The LiveSplit Server component has to be started __manually__ at every LiveSplit launch.
 (At least for now, maybe another DLL with auto-launch will be provided in the future)